 For the price, it’s a lot of features packed into a tiny box.
 It may feel like you’re overwhelmed with features.
 If you just want to stream TV shows or movies, maybe skip this one and opt for a smaller, simpler device.
-The NVIDIA Shield has a bit of a learning curve as well (my boyfriend and I have had one in our apartment for at least a year and I definitely still don’t know how to fully use it), so keep that in mind.
+The NVIDIA Shield has a bit of a learning curve as well (my boyfriend and I have had one in our apartment for a while and I definitely still don’t know how to fully use it), so keep that in mind.

 Scouted is internet shopping with a pulse.
 Follow us on Twitter and sign up for our newsletter for even more recommendations and exclusive content.
 Please note that if you buy something featured in one of our posts, The Daily Beast may collect a share of sales.